-An antagonist is a character who challenges your protagonist in the story.
+An antagonist is someone or something who challenges your protagonist in the story.
 It’s that simple.

-One story may have several antagonists.
+One story may have several antagonists, and the antagonist doesn't have to be a person.
 Antagonists create tension and keep readers reading.

 The antagonist’s function in the plot is to cause trouble.
 You need antagonists in your story to build tension.
 When nothing happens and the protagonist has no challenges, there is no story.
 Antagonists are essential to your story framework.

 Whether you are a pantser or a plotter, your antagonists are story-building tools to create pressure on the protagonist and constrict and thwart their planned action.
 The antagonist can be used to trigger situations that move the story forward.